 Remuneration for community board members

-A council’s size index, used for the remuneration of mayors/regional chairs and councillors, is not used to size community board remuneration, which is related solely to population size.
+A council’s rank on the size index, used for the remuneration of mayors/regional chairs and councillors, is not used to size community board remuneration, which is related solely to population size.

 The primary function of community boards is representation, so the Authority has taken the view that having community board remuneration linked to population is fairer to board members.
 It is reasonable to expect that the time, effort and expertise required to represent a large number of people would be greater than that for a smaller number of people, thus the remuneration of members of a community board serving a large population will be greater than that of members of a board serving a small population.

 This does not mean that community board remuneration is an exact fixed multiple of its population; rather it means that there is relativity between a community board’s population and the remuneration of its elected members.

 Where a councillor is formally appointed as a member or chair of a community board, she or he is not automatically entitled to remuneration as a councillor as well as remuneration as a community board member.
-However, a council may apply to the Authority to pay some extra remuneration to that councillor from its capped fund.
+However, until the 2019 election, a council may apply to the Authority to pay some extra remuneration to that councillor from its capped fund.
+Following the 2019 election any such additional remuneration will come from the council’s governance pool.

 Increase in remuneration to reflect additional board responsibility